 Note that while consultants may have insight into the application process, they cannot provide legal advice if they are not a licensed lawyer.
 This means that you will pay for a lawyer in addition to your consultant, added costs that you probably don’t want to have to think about paying.

-Harrison Jordan Law Professional Corporation is a Cannabis Consulting and Law Firm assisting retail stores and applicants across Ontario.
+Harrison Jordan Law Professional Corporation is a Cannabis Consulting and Law Firm assisting retail stores and AGCO Cannabis Licence Act applicants across the Greater Toronto Area (G.T.A.) & Ontario.
 He has successfully assisted stores from incorporation to operation.
 Call him for a free 1-Minute Phone Consultation at 647-371-0032 or visit his website at https://harrisonjordanlaw.com